ksysctl/wp/README.md

 WP_NONCE_SALT=
 ```

-### PHP settings
+#### PHP
 Modify PHP settings if needed:
 ```
 dev/deploy/php.ini
 ```

-Modify XDEBUG setting if you need to enable/disable it:
+Modify XDEBUG settings if you need to enable/disable it:
 ```
 dev/deploy/xdebug.ini
 ```

-change localhost with your host ip, use ifconfig|ipconfig to get it.
+Change localhost with your host IP, use ifconfig|ipconfig to get it.
 ```ini
 xdebug.remote_host=localhost
 ```

-if you need to enable it, set XDEBUG_ENABLED as 1 in your .env file.
+If you need to enable it, set XDEBUG_ENABLED as 1 in your ```.env``` file.
 ```env
 XDEBUG_ENABLED=0
 ```

-## Build & intialize
+## Build
-finally build the image and import customized database.
+3. Build the image and import customized database.
 ```bash
 make build
 make restore